Financial-Times/origami/README.md

 * data-o-header-subnav-wrapper: Applied to the inner wrapper `div` of the subnav menu so the JS can handle the scrolling

-### JavaScript
+## JavaScript

-An o-header object must be constructed for every `<header>` you have on your page that uses this module.
+An o-header object must be constructed for every `<header>` you have on your page that uses this component.

 ```js
 import Header from 'o-header';